Hesham1707/devops-task-hmaher/README.md

 ```
 This will auto provision and auto install the logger script using ansible playbooks
 *secret.tfvars* and *.vault_pass.txt* are not available on the repo for security reasons

+## AWS Setup

+One manually created EC2 instance that sends logs to a manually created S3 bucket

+Two automatically provisioned EC2 instances that sends logs to an automatically provisioned S3 bucket